JSBSim-Team/jsbsim/joss_paper/paper.md

 Examples of use cases include:

-- Modeling flight dynamics within a full-featured flight simulator, such as FlightGear, MIXR (formerly known as OpenEaagles), the Outerra world simulator, or Epic Gamesí Unreal Engine 5.
+- Modeling flight dynamics within a full-featured flight simulator, such as FlightGear, MIXR (formerly known as OpenEaagles), the Outerra world simulator, or Epic Games‚Äô Unreal Engine 5.

 - Reinforcement learning research, where JSBSim is used as the environment in which an agent learns to control an aircraft.
 One example being it's use in the [DARPA Virtual Air Combat Competition](https://www.darpa.mil/news/2019/virtual-air-combat-competition).